ipa-tys/ROCR/README.md

  - [Weka](https://www.cs.waikato.ac.nz/ml/) has an evaluation package, with a couple of performance measures.

 ## Contact
-Just send a mail to [Tobias Sing](mail:tobias.sing@mpi-sb.mpg.de) or [Oliver Sander](mail:osander@mpi-sb.mpg.de).
 Questions, comments, and suggestions are very welcome.
+Open an issue on GitHub and we can discuss.
 We are also interested in seeing how ROCR is used in publications.
 Thus, if you have prepared a paper using ROCR we'd be happy to know.